 Water Meadow Surgery is a training practice, meaning that we take doctors who have been working in hospitals and train them to be GPs.
 The job title of the training doctor is "GP Registrar".

-Dr Neil Cooper and Dr Fiona Neale are currently our GP Trainers, but all of the practice team is involved in the training to some extent.
+Dr Neil Cooper, Dr Fiona Neale and Dr Helen Barnett are currently our GP Trainers, but all of the practice team is involved in the training to some extent.